spearkkk/spearkkk/README.md

   <br/>

   **I am a software engineer who like to solve problem.**<br/>

+  I work for global messenger company in Republic of Korea.<br/>

-  Currently I work for E-commerce company in Seoul of Republic of Korea.<br/>
+  I worked for E-commerce company in Republic of Korea.<br/>
   <br/>

   <a href="https://www.linkedin.com/in/spearkkk/" target="_blank">